-NB: Cumulative findings - For the sample which participated in both PEEP for 2s and 3s, improvements were observed on vocabulary, phonological awareness, and understanding of books and print.
-For the sample which participated in PEEP for 2s, 3s and 4s, improvements were observed on vocabulary, phonological awareness and letter recognition and understanding.
+NB: Cumulative findings - For the sample which participated in PEEP for 2s, 3s and 4s, improvements were observed on vocabulary, phonological awareness, letter identification and understanding of books and print.

 The conclusions that can be drawn from this study are limited by methodological issues pertaining to a lack of clarity around attrition, and a lack of clarity in terms of baseline equivalence on pre-test measures of outcome, hence why a higher rating is not achieved.